In this post, I will explain California’s laws on violating a restraining order.

 If a court issues a restraining order against you, it will list behaviors and conditions to which your behavior must conform or you can be arrested for violation of the order, also known as being in contempt of court.

 Officers at the scene of a domestic violence incident may call a judge to request an immediate EPO to prohibit the alleged offender from any further contact with the victim.
-These may last for 7 days at which time the victim must request a temporary restraining order or TRO.

 When the EPO expires or the victim is experiencing certain offensive behavior by another person, the victim can go to court and apply ex parte for a TRO by usually just filling out an application and demonstrating that he/she is suffering: